CloudplexPlatform/developer-community/applications/persistent volumes/labs/mysqlPv/mysqlPv.md

 ![button-save](https://raw.githubusercontent.com/CloudplexPlatform/developer-community/feature/github-data-fetching/applications/persistent%20volumes/labs/mysqlPv/images/23.png)

-Now you are back to your container service where you left it, Provide volume mount path.
+Now you are back to your container service where you left it, Click on the label of the attached volume and provide mount path.

 ![mount-path](https://raw.githubusercontent.com/CloudplexPlatform/developer-community/feature/github-data-fetching/applications/persistent%20volumes/labs/mysqlPv/images/24.png)